bloodteller123/Cplusplus-Project/README.md

 0.  remark: test.cpp can be used as guide to develop test cases for all classes -1.  function tests in Deck_c is done in CD.cpp
+NOTE THAT test cases for derived class are not important

 1. shuffle function should be CHECKED